 Communication plan

-1. Develop a communications plan: Determine key messages, communication channels and timeline.
+- Develop a communication plan: Determine key messages, communication channels and timing.

-2. Train leaders: Train leaders and managers to communicate effectively with their teams.
+- Training leaders: Training leaders and managers to communicate effectively with their teams.

-3. Implement the plan: Deliver messages on schedule and respond to questions and concerns from employees and customers.
+- Implement the plan: Deliver messages according to the planned schedule and respond to questions and concerns from employees and customers.

 Integration of corporate cultures

-2. Define a common vision: Organize workshops to define a new vision and shared values.
+- Define a shared vision: Organize workshops to define a new vision and shared values.

 Harmonization of benefits and working conditions

-2. Communicate changes: Inform employees of changes to benefits and explain the reasons behind these changes.
+- Communicate changes: Inform employees about changes to benefits and explain the reasons behind the changes.

 Frequently Asked Questions (FAQ)